ollelauribostrom/rebus/README.md

 ### 4. Create a branch

-It's common practice to create a new branch for each new feature or bugfix you are working on.
+It's common practice to create a new branch for each new feature or bug fix you are working on.
 Let's go ahead and create one!

-First, lets make sure we have the latest version of the upstream repository by running (do this before each time you create a new branch):
+First, let's make sure we have the latest version of the upstream repository by running (do this before each time you create a new branch):

 ```sh
 git fetch upstream